 - While temperament can vary greatly between individual dogs, there are some general differences between F1, F1B, and F2 Goldendoodles.
 F1 Goldendoodles tend to have a more balanced temperament, as they are a mix of their parent breeds.
 F1B Goldendoodles tend to be more intelligent and trainable, as their coat is more Poodle-like.

-The goldendoodle is a desirable family companion because of its hypoallergenic coat- but what are all of the differences between an F1 vs F1B vs F2 goldendoodle dog?
-While this may all sound like a lot of nonsense at the moment, we will be going over these different categories of goldendoodle in great detail so that you can learn all of the differences between them.
+The Goldendoodle is a desirable family companion because of its hypoallergenic coat- but what are all of the differences between an F1 vs F1B vs F2 goldendoodle dog?
+While this may all sound like a lot of nonsense at the moment, we will be going over these different categories of goldendoodles in great detail so that you can learn all of the differences between them.

 Comparing F1 vs F1B vs F2 Goldendoodle

 |Parents or Ancestry||Golden retriever and poodle||F1 goldendoodle and poodle||F1 goldendoodle and F1 goldendoodle|

 |Appearance||The most golden retriever in appearance; has a loose wavy coat that still sheds||The most poodle in appearance; has wavy or curly coats that shed the least of the three||Most unpredictable in its appearance given the amount of genetic crossbreeding happening|

 |Originally Bred For||Slight hypoallergenic uses; primarily as a family companion||The most hypoallergenic and intelligent, given its additional poodle breeding||Potentially hypoallergenic uses, but bred to establish both dog breed personalities|